-- 3 And the glory of the God of Israel was gone up from the cherub, whereupon he was, to the threshold of the house.
-And he called to the man clothed with linen, which had the writer's inkhorn by his side: - 3 Now the glory of the God of Israel had gone up from the cherub on which it rested to the threshold of the house.
-And he called to the man clothed in linen, who had the writing case at his waist. - 3 Then the glory of the God of Israel went up from the cherub on which it had been, to the threshold of the house of Yahweh.
+9:3 AV ESV LSV 3 And the glory of the God of Israel was gone up from the cherub, whereupon he was, to the threshold of the house.
+And he called to the man clothed with linen, which had the writer's inkhorn by his side; 3 Now the glory of the God of Israel had gone up from the cherub on which it rested to the threshold of the house.
+And he called to the man clothed in linen, who had the writing case at his waist.
+3 Then the glory of the God of Israel went up from the cherub on which it had been, to the threshold of the house of Yahweh.
 And He called to the man clothed in linen at whose loins was the scribe's case.

 "writer's inkhorn" is easy to understand, but what is a "writer's/scribe's case" of the ESV and LSV?
-Also see 9:11.
+Also see Ezekiel 9:11.

-23 (XXIII).
-The Slaying of the Men of Jerusalem 9:5-7
+23. The Slaying of the Men of Jerusalem 9:5-7

-- 9:5 ¶ And to the others he said in mine hearing, Go ye after him through the city, and smite: let not your eye spare, neither have ye pity: - 9:6 Slay utterly old and young, both maids, and little children, and women: but come not near any man upon whom is the mark; and begin at my sanctuary.
-Then they began at the ancient men which were before the house. - 9:7 And he said unto them, Defile the house, and fill the courts with the slain: go ye forth.
+9:5 ¶ And to the others he said in mine hearing, Go ye after him through the city, and smite: let not your eye spare, neither have ye pity:

+9:6 Slay utterly old and young, both maids, and little children, and women: but come not near any man upon whom is the mark; and begin at my sanctuary.
+Then they began at the ancient men which were before the house.

+9:7 And he said unto them, Defile the house, and fill the courts with the slain: go ye forth.
 And they went forth, and slew in the city.

-- A. 9:5 None were spared as all were guilty, even the children had been corrupted. - B. 9:6 "begin at my sanctuary" just as judgment must begin at the house of God. - 1.
-1 Peter 4:17-19 ("For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?
+A. 9:5 None were spared as all were guilty, even the children had been corrupted.

+B. 9:6 "begin at my sanctuary" just as judgment must begin at the house of God.

+1. 1 Peter 4:17-19 ("For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?
 And if the righteous scarcely be saved, where shall the ungodly and the sinner appear?
-Wherefore let them that suffer according to the will of God commit the keeping of their souls to him in well doing, as unto a faithful Creator.") - 2.
-The greater the spiritual privileges, the greater the judgment. - a.
-The sin was probably worse at the temple so judgment would begin there.
-Sins committed in the name of "religion" are always the worst kind.
-The sins of the marketplace and the home are bad enough, but when they take place in areas dedicated to the worship of God, that makes it even worse.
-Spiritual leaders were leading the apostasy. - b.
-How many news reports do we read today of "drag queen story hours" or events celebrating the sexual confusion of "transgenderism" taking place in churches? - C. 9:7 Those who were not marked fell under the judgment of God and were slain.
-There would be a very great slaughter.
+Wherefore let them that suffer according to the will of God commit the keeping of their souls to him in well doing, as unto a faithful Creator.")

+a.
+Judgment must begin at the house of God.
+What is nearest to the Lord has the deepest responsibility.